Are you a homeowner who loves to do simple woodwork tasks by yourself? If yes, then I think you already know about the hand drill.

 There are so many differences in their usage.
 A drill press is a bit heavy machine than a hand drill.
 You can get the option to use variable speed and bits as per your need.
 There is a table just under the bit that helps to tighten the sheet you want to make a hole.

 The problem with a hand drill is, it starts shaking when you start drilling.
-You cannot fix the 90-degree angle with it where the Drill press bit is set to 90 degrees by default.
+You cannot fix the 90-degree angle where the Drill press bit is set to 90 degrees by default.
 Variable speed function is not available to an ordinary drill too.

 So can’t we make a straight hole without a drill press?